You are likely fully aware that mixing children and medications should be handled with care.

-An accident may not become apparent immediately, and by the time you realise something is wrong the damage may already be very harmful to your baby.
+An accident may not become apparent immediately, and by the time you realize something is wrong the damage may already be very harmful to your baby.

-Your Child Proof Medicine Box Shopping List:
+Your Childproof Medicine Box Shopping List:

 Think Like a Child

 Try and see things from your child’s perspective.
 See what is within her reach (or what can easily be climbed to).

 Especially if it is something that Mommy and Daddy use (which, of course, makes it so much cooler and more interesting).